emqx/blog/en/201911/emqx-rule-engine-series-store-messages-to-influxdb-time-series-database.md

 [InfluxDB](https://www.influxdata.com/) is an open source database for storing and analyzing time series data， with built-in HTTP API, and the support for SQL-like statements and unstructured features are very friendly for users.
 Its powerful data throughput and stable performance make it ideal for the IoT area.

-With the EMQ X messaging engine, we can customize the Template file and then convert the Json-formatted MQTT message into  Measurement to write to InfluxDB:
+With the EMQX messaging engine, we can customize the Template file and then convert the Json-formatted MQTT message into  Measurement to write to InfluxDB:

 ![Artboard.jpg](https://static.emqx.net/images/09b103dd807d6fd009fa102c7bcf7d09.jpg)

 ## Introduction of  Scenario

-In this scenario, it is required to store the messages that meet the criteria under EMQ X in the InfluxDB time series database.
+In this scenario, it is required to store the messages that meet the criteria under EMQX in the InfluxDB time series database.
 In order to facilitate subsequent analysis and retrieval, the message content needs to be split for storage.

 **The data reported by the device in this scenario is as follows:**